 - Private methods (used with Classes) can only be called by the module or class that contains the method.

 The method signature (its name, parameters and return type) also appears at the top of the Code Editor for reference.

-An example of a method you have used before is the Str method on the number data types:
+An example of a method you have used before is the ToString method on the number data types:

 Passing Parameters to Methods

 Some methods are called simply with their name.
-But some methods (such as Str shown above) require additional information or values.
+But some methods require additional information or values.
 This information that is passed to a method is called a parameter.
 A method can have any number of parameters.

 If you have a Dictionary containing a value for key "Name", then this method call removes the key and value from the Dictionary: